geraldonovais/setupvps/README.md

 ````
 ### Update the .env file

-Update the .env file you just downloaded with your values.
-For example, in my case it was:
+Update with your values, the .env file you have downloaded.

 ```bash
 # REPO_NAME_ON_GITHUB